ministryofjustice/manage-recalls-e2e-tests/README.md

 * running `start-local-services.sh`
   * building and starting `manage-recalls-ui` and `manage-recalls-api` from   cloned source, as local siblings of this project,
   * starting remaining dependencies from docker images, and,
-* executing the e2e tests
+* executing the e2e tests in headless mode
 * running `stop-local-services.sh`
   * stops all the components started by `start-local-services.sh`